 It should have a title that would make sense to a reader of the New Yorker.

 It should include, within the prose, a description of the contents of each chapter, and the contribution each chapter makes to the entire project.
-After reading the proposal, you should be able to understand, as a reader, why the chapters are in a particular order.
+After reading the proposal, you should be able to understand, as a reader, why the chapters are in a particular order and why these chapters – and not others – make the most sense.

 I am not a fan of subheadings, and I would never ask you for them, but you should know that many others kinds of proposals will ask you to break out the sections of scholarly significance, methods, etc.